White Cheddar Stuffed Mushrooms (Longhorn Copycat!)

 How to Clean Mushrooms

 - If possible, use a damp paper towel to wipe off and clean the mushrooms instead of running them under water, (unless they’re very dirty).
 Mushrooms are very absorbent and can become rubbery when baked if they absorb too much water.

 How to Make Stuffed Mushrooms

-- Use a small pairing knife to trace around the stem, then gently pull the stem out so that only the cap remains.
+- Clean the mushrooms and use small pairing knife to trace around the stem, then gently pull the stem out so that only the cap remains.
 (SEE pro tip below!)